valentinvogt/npde-summary/chapters/02.typ

   If the bilinear form $a : V_0 times V_0 arrow.r bb(R)$ is symmetric and positive
   definite and the linear form \
   $ell : V_0 arrow.r bb(R)$ is continuous @eq:continuity-linear-form w.r.t. $norm("")_a$,
-  then the discrete variational problem:
+  then the discrete variational problem
   #neq($ u_h in V_(0 , h) : a (u_h , v_h) = ell (v_h) , quad forall v_h in V_(0 , h) $) <eq:disc-var-prob>
   has a unique #emph[Galerkin] solution $u_h in V_(0 , h)$ satisfying the energy
   estimate